The Faces of Asbestos Exposure

 Doctors diagnose an estimated 3,000 cases of mesothelioma each year in the U.S.

-It typically takes anywhere from 20 to 50 years for symptoms to show.
-Most patients are diagnosed in the later stages, when the cancer is difficult to treat.
+It typically takes anywhere from 20 to 60 years for symptoms to show, with one 2022 study noting the median time from initial occupational exposure to death as 32 years.
+Most patients are diagnosed in the later stages, when the mesothelioma treatment options become more limited.

 Researchers and specialists have pushed for early screenings of individuals at high risk of developing mesothelioma and other asbestos-related diseases.
 Identifying those with a history of asbestos exposure and raising awareness about the dangers of the toxic mineral are key steps to earlier detection and lower mortality rates.